Reginald " Reggie" Brill was a versastile 20th century artist and teacher.

 He published two books, Modern Painting 1946 and Art as a Career 1962, both bearing a strong educational angle.
 He regularly exhibited along with leading artists of his era at The Royal Academy, both his paintings and his acutely observed drawings.
 All the while he was a prolific artist, although reading his diaries, intensely self-critical.
 His perfectionism, acute powers of observation and relentless research can be seen in his drawings, which via the media and methods he explored throughout his life reflect mid 20th century British Art at its most typical.
 His major series of work, known as 'The Martyrdom of Man', was carried on in parallel to his career as a teacher.
 These paintings reflect his care for fellow man and depict people at work, e.g., The Operation, The Jury, Linemen, Waiting Room and Rest, which recently sold at Sotheby’s and was specially restored for The Brill Retrospective.
 His smaller works also play with the theme of everyday events and communication amongst people, such as The Bull Ring and Market Place paintings.

-Reggie Brill was a versatile artist who valued drawing as the solid base for his, and his students work.
-His name is associated particularly with human figure compositions, but he also worked on landscapes, portraits and details of plants, animals, interiors etc. As one would expect he moved from one media to another, and his unusual hand painted and cut paper mosaics are beautifully designed and worked.
-The intrinsic Englishness of his work, with its narrative theme and the emphasis on people in their environment, combined with his interest and concern in human behaviour results in a legacy of excellence as yet unexploited.
+Brill's name is associated particularly with human figure compositions, but he also worked on landscapes, portraits and details of plants, animals, interiors etc. As one would expect he moved from one media to another, and his unusual hand painted and cut paper mosaics are beautifully designed and worked.
+The Englishness of his work, with its narrative theme and the emphasis on people in their environment, combined with his interest and concern in human behaviour results in a legacy of excellence as yet unexploited.